Rick Strahl's Weblog

 --artifact-signing-certificate-profile MySignongCertificateProfile ` .\Distribution\MarkdownMonster.exe

-Signing is considerably faster than what I saw with my old SignTool based workflow, with signing times under a second for most files.
-Based on this speed, it looks like SignTool signs based on locally created hashes rather than uploading the entire file to the server for processing.
+Signing is considerably faster than what I saw with my old SignTool based workflow, with signing times under two seconds for most files (this is one is quite large).
+Based on this speed, it looks like sign uses locally created hashes rather than uploading the entire file to the server for processing.

-Unfortunately, this workflow does not support a metadata file like SignTool supports, so you have to specify all the Azure parameters explicitly.
-However, we'll fix that with the script provided below.
+Unfortunately, the new workflow with Sign doesn't support a metadata file like SignTool supports, so you have to specify all the Azure parameters explicitly.
+I'll fix that with the Powershell script provided below to keep that useful functionality intact.

 Putting it all together into a Signing Script